opalj/JCG/jcg_testcases/src/main/resources/Java8Invokedynamics.md

 ##MR4
 [//]: # (MAIN: id.Class)
-Tests method reference that result in an *INVOKESPECIAL* call issued by calling a static method from a super class.
+Tests a method reference that results in an *INOVKESTATIC* method handle where the target method doesn't have any formal arguments.
+The call is issued by calling a static method from a super class.

 ```java
 // id/Class.java